maptiler/maptiler-sdk-js/readme.md

 ```
 ![](images/screenshots/default-trace.jpg)

-We can add many options, such a a specific color, a custom width or a dash pattern, this time sourcing the data from MapTiler Cloud, using the UUID of a dataset:
+We can add many options, such as specific color, a custom width or a dash pattern, this time sourcing the data from MapTiler Cloud, using the UUID of a dataset:
 ```ts
 helpers.addPolyline(map, {
   data: "74003ba7-215a-4b7e-8e26-5bbe3aa70b05",